-closing time, distributing circulars ad- vertising a mass organization meeting for open shop workers to be held that evening, when Rubin, the boss made an unprovoked assault upon him, and Karl Radek. thereupon was arrested charged with disorderly conduct.
+closing time, distributing circulars ad- vertising a mass organization meeting for open shop workers to be held that evening, when Rubin, the boss made an unprovoked assault upon him, and by Will Herberg.
+Michael Alexandrovitch Bakunin Karl Radek.
+The Great People's Referendum Alexander Bittelman.
+Reviews. thereupon was arrested charged with disorderly conduct.
 25 Cents a Copy. \$2.00 a year. \$1.25 six mo Why not a small bundle of The DAILY WORKER sent to you regularly to take to your trade CLIP IT TODAY union meeting?